Ryfter/oasis-is-framework/README.md

 # oasis-is-framework - espanso package

-OASIS-IS a ChatGPT (or other chatbot) pompting mega framework, by [Rifter](https://github.com/Ryfter).
+OASIS-IS a ChatGPT (or other chatbot) prompting mega framework, by [Rifter](https://github.com/Ryfter).
 This creates a form that lets you fill out the OASIS-IS framework, helping you to get bettter results from using ChatGPT, Claude, and other chat interfaces.

 ## Usage